shail-git/CallCortex/README.md

 CallCortex incorporates several key components to enhance its functionality and efficiency:

-- **SQL Database:** A SQL database is utilized to store extracted facts, questions, and document links, enabling efficient retrieval and reducing redundant processing when no new data is added.
+- **SQL Database:** A SQL database is utilized to store extracted facts, questions, and document links, enabling efficient retrieval and reducing redundant processing when no new data is added   d.

 - **Prompt Compression:** LLMingua is employed to compress prompts by removing unnecessary tokens, optimizing API call costs and improving performance.